-WCPL has undertaken consultation with NSW government agencies on previous iterations of the Flora and Fauna Management Plan and BMP as part of the Extraction Plan (EP) application process for the North Wambo and South Bates underground mining areas as well as in relation to conservation agreements for RWEAs.
-Consultation has also been undertaken with the WCPL CCC and members of the local community in relation to the EPs.
+WCPL has undertaken consultation with NSW government agencies on previous iterations of the Flora and Fauna Management Plan and BMP as part of the Extraction Plan (EP) application process for the North Wambo and South Bates underground mining areas as well as in relation to CAs for RWEAs.
+Consultation has also been undertaken with the WCPL Community Consultive Committee (CCC) and members of the local community in relation to the EPs.